 Vale House Kitchen are based in the quaint village of Timsbury, a short drive from Bath.
 They are a cookery school specialising in foraging, country skills and seasonal cooking, and so have shared with us their very seasonal pancake recipe using their very own Seville Orange Marmalade.

 Traditional Pancake Recipe

-1. Sieve the flour and the salt into a bowl making a small hollow in the middle.
-Crack in the 2 eggs and 1/3 of the milk and whisk together.
+- Sieve the flour and the salt into a bowl making a small hollow in the middle.
+Crack in the two eggs and 1/3 of the milk and whisk together.
 Slowly add the rest of the milk, whisking as you go until you end up with a batter with the consistency of single cream.
-You may need a splash more milk if you batter is too think.
+You may need a splash more milk if your batter is too thick.

-2. Place in the fridge for ½ hour so that the batter can rest and then check again when you get it out.
-If it has thickened up add a dash more milk.
+- Place in the fridge for 30 minutes so that the batter can rest, and then check again when you get it out.
+If it has thickened up, add a dash more milk.

-3. To cook, heat a non stick pan over a medium heat, add a tablespoon of oil (we like to use Bath harvest rapeseed oil here at Vale House Kitchen) swirl around the pan and pour out the excess.
+- To cook, heat a non-stick pan over a medium heat, add a tablespoon of oil (we like to use Bath Harvest Rapeseed Oil here at Vale House Kitchen), swirl around the pan and pour out the excess.

 Seville Orange Marmalade